 Two separate groups attacked the board's action as improper, arguing among other things that the interpretation was in fact a rule and as such was a nullity since it had not been submitted to the membership for approval.
 Each group filed a petition with the Commission requesting a public hearing on the matter.
 A hearing was held before the Commission on June 13, 1944.
 Permission to file briefs was granted and thereafter the Commission took the matter under consideration.

-Securities Exchange Act Release No. 3322.
+[Footnote: On November 25, 1944, the Commission dismissed the petitions, holding that the NASD's announcements were simply policies and not rules, and that the Commission could not prohibit or approve them on their merits, apart from individual cases wherein such policies were given specific application.
+Securities Exchange Act Release No. 3623]